4 Months Of The Invisible Fiscal Discipline

 Given that 4 out of the 8 months of FY 2017 were under the Obama Presidency tenure, the above comparatives are incomplete.
 So consider the four months starting February and ending May.
 Over that period of 2017, Federal deficit stood at $274.274 billion, up 11.17% or $27.569 billion on February-May for FY 2016.
 In this period, in 2017, Trump Administration managed to spend $51.9 billion more than his predecessor’s presidency.

 You can see more detailed breakdown of expenditures and receipts here.
-But the bottom line is simple: so far, four months into his presidency, Mr. Trump is yet to start showing any signs of fiscal discipline which raises the question about his cheerleaders in Congress.
+But the bottom line is simple: so far, four months into his presidency, Mr. Trump is yet to start showing any signs of fiscal discipline, which raises the question about his cheerleaders in Congress.
 Having spent the Obama White House years banging on about the need for responsible financial management in Washington, the Republicans are hardly in a rush to start balancing the books now that their party is in control of both legislative and, with some hefty caveats, the executive branches.